This Grilled Lemon Rosemary Chicken is tender, juicy, and packed with flavor with as little as 30 minutes of marinating.

-- Salt & Pepper: To season.
+- Salt and Pepper: To season.
 Feel free to adjust this to your liking.

-- Allow it to rest: Once cooked, serve the healthy rosemary chicken breast with the lemon slices and then enjoy with the sides of your choice!
+Allow it to rest: Once cooked, serve the lemon rosemary chicken breast with the lemon slices and then enjoy with the sides of your choice!

 Recipe Notes and Tips

-- Marinating the chicken: Avoid allowing the chicken to marinate for more than 24 hours.
-Due to the lemon in the marinade, the acid will begin to break down the meat and negatively impact the results (making it tough/ cooking it like shrimp ceviche).
+- Do not marinate too long: Avoid allowing the chicken to marinate for more than 24 hours.
+Due to the lemon in the marinade, the acid will begin to break down the meat and negatively impact the results, making it tough.

 - If the chicken is uneven in thickness: You can use a meat mallet to lightly pound them to an even thickness.

-- For heat: Feel free to add a pinch (or more) of red pepper flakes to the marinade for some spice.
+- For heat: Feel free to add a pinch of red pepper flakes to the chicken marinade for some spice.

-- Grilled vegetables: While you’re grilling the chicken, it’s the perfect time to whip up this marinade for grilled vegetables as a side like grilled green beans, zucchini, lettuce salad, asparagus, cherry tomatoes, leek, etc.
+- Grilled vegetables: While you’re grilling the chicken, it’s the perfect time to whip up this marinade for grilled vegetables and grill some veggies with it after grilled chicken is done.

 - Other extras: If you’re looking for other ingredients to pair with the lemon and rosemary, sun-dried tomatoes or kalamata olives could also work well.
 You could also combine the rosemary with a bit of parsley.

-I love to serve this lemon rosemary chicken with pita, veggie kebabs, and Green yogurt tzatziki sauce, pictured above.
+I love to serve this grilled lemon rosemary chicken with pita, veggie kebabs, and tzatziki sauce.
 However, there are several dishes you can pair it with, including:

-- Salad: The grilled lemon and rosemary chicken breast pairs wonderfully with leafy salads like a healthy Caesar salad or this lemon kale salad.
-It also pairs well with tomatoes like this tomato mozzarella salad.
+- Salad: It pairs wonderfully with leafy salads like a Caesar salad or this lemon kale salad.

-- Grains/mash: Serve with a side of quinoa, brown rice, or other grains.
+- Grains or mash: Serve with a side of quinoa, brown rice, or other grains.
 You could also serve it alongside quinoa salads like this Mediterranean quinoa salad.

 - Potatoes: Chicken and potatoes are a classic combination.
-This barbeque rosemary chicken pairs wonderfully with smashed, mashed, and roasted potatoes.
+This grilled lemon chicken pairs wonderfully with mashed potatoes.

-- Wraps/bread: You can also serve the chicken within a lettuce wrap, pita, sandwich, etc.
+- Wraps and bread: You can also serve the chicken within healthy lettuce wraps, pita, sandwich, etc.

-Storing: Refrigerate the lemon garlic rosemary chicken in an airtight container for up to five days.
+Store: Refrigerate grilled lemon rosemary chicken leftovers in an airtight container for up to 5 days.
 Aim to have it in the fridge within two hours!

-Freeze: Cool completely before transferring to a freezer-safe container and freezing for up to 3 months.
-Allow thawing in the refrigerator before eating/re-heating.
+Freeze: Cool completely before transferring to a freezer-safe container and freeze for up to 3 months.
+Allow chicken to thaw in the refrigerator before eating or reheating.